cgiesche/ebikeconnect-gui/readme.md

 NyonExplorer - An alternative frontend for Bosch Nyon owners.
 =============================================================

 NyonExplorer is an alternative frontend for Bosch Nyon owners.
 It uses raw data from https://www.ebike-connect.com.
-The application is not yet nearly featur complete - please feel free to request features.
+The application is not yet nearly feature complete - please feel free to request features.

 Current features
 ----------------